xmtp/xmtp-js/README.md

 const ethers = require('ethers')
 const { Client } = require('@xmtp/xmtp-js')

-//Rate limits
-//1k publish request /5 minutes / IP
-//publish request would be Client.create() , send() and newConversation()
-//10k of any request type / 5 mins / IP

 async function main() {
   //Create a random wallet for example purposes.
 On the frontend you should replace it with the user's wallet (metamask, rainbow, etc) const wallet = ethers.Wallet.createRandom()
   //Initialize the xmtp client
   const xmtp = await Client.create(wallet)
-  console.log('Broadcasting from: ', xmtp.address)

   //In this example we are going to broadcast to the GM_BOT wallet (already activated) and a random wallet (not activated) const GM_BOT = '0x937C0d4a6294cdfa575de17382c7076b579DC176'